zowe/docs-site/docs/user-guide/configure-zos-system.md

 ### Configure main Zowe server to use distributed identity mapping

-This security configuration is necessary for API ML to be able to map the association between a z/OS user ID and a distributed user identity.
-A user running the API Gateway must have read access to the SAF resource `IRR.IDIDMAP.QUERY` in the `FACILITY` class.
+This security configuration is necessary for API ML to map the association between a z/OS user ID and a distributed user identity.
+A user running the API Gateway must have READ access to the SAF resource `IRR.IDIDMAP.QUERY` in the `FACILITY` class.
 To set up this security configuration, submit the `ZWESECUR` JCL member.
-For users upgrading from version 1.28 and lower, use the following configuration steps.
+For users upgrading from version 1.28 and lower, use the following configuration steps according to your ESM:

 <details>
 <summary>Click here for procedure details for RACF.</summary>